SaumaSaha/tasty-food-hub/content/post/sorshe-ilish.md

 Shorshe Ilish, also known as Hilsa fish in mustard sauce, is a traditional Bengali dish that highlights the unique and delectable flavors of the Hilsa fish, a popular and prized variety in Bengali cuisine.
 This dish is especially enjoyed during the monsoon season when Hilsa is abundant in rivers and estuaries.
 Shorshe Ilish is not only a gastronomic delight but also a significant cultural dish, celebrated during festivals and special occasions in Bengali households.

-Ingredients:

-Procedure:

-Shorshe Ilish is not only a gastronomic delight but also a significant cultural dish, celebrated during festivals and special occasions in Bengali households.

 ## Ingredients

 ---